cicsmd

 Get information on how to make purchases, arrange travel and contact your account manager. read more

-These questions lie at the core of CISESS mission of supporting NOAA’s ability to use satellite observations and Earth System models to advance the national climate mission.
+These questions lie at the core of CISESS mission of supporting NOAA’s ability to use satellite observations and Earth System models to advance its mission.
 Our people, research scientists and research engineers along with academic personnel, strive to make certain that our research is transferred to NOAA operations.
 We also believe in the need of developing and maintaining interactions with a broad community.
-Outreach, education, training, climate literacy activities are part of our vision for a successful return to society of the confidence they have entrusted us.
+Outreach, education, training, and literacy activities are part of our vision for a successful return to society of the confidence they have entrusted us.

 Explore our web site, find out what we do and please contact us with your suggestions for improving how we communicate our activities.